-The following summarizes the material employment terms we have with our named executive officers.
+The following summarizes the material employment terms we have with our current and former named executive officers.
 We do not have written employment agreements with our named executive officers.

 Arty Straehla.
-In February 2016, we entered into an oral employment agreement with Arty Straehla, our Chief Executive Officer, providing for a base salary subject to increases from time to time by the Board or the compensation committee.
-Subject to Mr. Straehla's achievement of certain performance goals determined by the Board or the compensation committee, Mr. Straehla is eligible to receive bonuses.
-He may also receive awards under our equity-based compensation plan.
-Mr. Straehla is entitled to participate in any life and medical insurance plans and other similar plans that we establish from time to time for our executive employees.
-Mr. Straehla's employment with us is terminable by either party.
+In February 2016, we entered into an oral employment agreement with Arty Straehla, our former Chief Executive Officer through December 31, 2024, providing for a base salary subject to increases from time to time by the Board or the compensation committee.
+Subject to Mr. Straehla's achievement of certain performance goals determined by the Board or the compensation committee, Mr. Straehla was eligible to receive bonuses.
+He also received awards under our equity-based compensation plan.
+Mr. Straehla was entitled to participate in any life and medical insurance plans and other similar plans that we establish from time to time for our executive employees.
+Mr. Straehla's retired from the Company on December 31, 2024.